Frankelly-Guzman/Project-4-Veni-Vici/README.md

 ## Notes

-Although the API documentation states it is strictly for dogs.
-I ran into the issue where the API calls where returning either animals that were not dogs entirely or the returned data was missing the required fields for the app the function properly such as breed information.
+Describe any challenges encountered while building the app.

+The biggest challenge I faced was having repeated API calls upon refresh.
+It took me some time to find the bug that was causing this issue.

 ## License

     Copyright [2024] [Frankelly Guzman]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.